abhishek9773/computer-science-world/Statup-Skill/project_area/readme.md

   **in side Home**
-  navigation and go to product screen. many project screenn attarch google map and etc.
+  navigation and go to product screen. many project screenn attarch google map utility and etc.
   **more info => later working day**

 ## Backend :- (app intrigation)

 - use webScraping and make a api to intrigate with them.
   **more info when you work on this area**

+feature: - (talk about with Chatgpt)

+1. collagrative study group
+2. greate tracker
+3. job and carrior